Big Fun (Miles Davis album)

-Big Fun is a compilation album by American jazz trumpeter Miles Davis.
+Big Fun is an album by American jazz trumpeter Miles Davis.
 It was released by Columbia Records on April 19, 1974, and compiled recordings Davis had made in sessions between 1969 and 1972.
-Largely ignored in 1974, it was reissued on August 1, 2000, by Columbia and Legacy Records with additional material, which led to a critical reevaluation.
+It was advertised as a new album with "four new Miles Davis compositions" One of three Davis albums released in 1974 and largely ignored, it was reissued on August 1, 2000, by Columbia and Legacy Records with additional material, which led to a critical reevaluation.

 Background and recording

 Big Fun presents music from three phases of Miles Davis's early-seventies "electric" period.
+The album is named for a composition Davis recorded in 1973, but it was not released until 2007 on the box set The Complete On the Corner Sessions.

-Sides one and four ("Great Expectations/Orange Lady" and "Lonely Fire") were recorded three months after the Bitches Brew sessions and incorporate sitar, tambura, tabla, and other Indian instruments.
+Sides one and four ("Great Expectations/Orange Lady" and "Lonely Fire") were recorded three months after the Bitches Brew sessions and incorporate sitar, tampura, tabla, and other Indian instruments.
 They also mark the first time since the beginning of Miles Davis's electric period that he played his trumpet with the Harmon mute which had been one of his hallmarks, making it sound much like the sitar.
 This contributed to creating a very clear and lean sound, highlighting both the high and low registers, as opposed to the busier sound of Bitches Brew which placed more emphasis on the middle and low registers.

 "Ife"—named after James Mtume's daughter—was recorded after the 1972 On the Corner sessions, and the framework is similar to tracks from that record.
 It has a drum and electric bass groove (which in fact at one point breaks down due to mistiming) and a plethora of musicians improvising individually and in combinations over variations on the bassline.